In this Guide

 It’s safe, thanks to a 20-minute timer that shuts off the nodes automatically, making sure you don’t overwork your neck muscles by accident.
 There’s also protection against overheating, and the power system is UL-listed.

 It’s also listed by the FDA as a certified massage device, so you can rest assured that it’s safe to use.
+You have to be careful with these budget-priced gadgets, since a lot of them are imported shadily and not actually up to snuff with US electrical and safety regulations.
+This one thankfully is!

 You can use it in the car or in your house, and it comes with power adapters for both settings.